tasxatzial/symbol-table-hash/README.md

 ## Implementation

-The library exposes the symbol table as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).
+The symbol table is defined as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).

 C-strings are supported as keys and are stored directly in the table.
 Values can be of any type, therefore they should already be stored in a different data structure.